elainemckinley/electron-gitlab-ci-monitor/README.md

 - [ ] Do not pass down fetch config as props (use React contexts maybe?)

-- [ ] Standardize config names with internal names
+- [X] Standardize config names with internal names

+- [X] Do not use browser fetch to avoid CORS issues on self-hosted gitlab

+- [ ] Add error messaging to Config page

+- [ ] Add error messaging to Projects page